docker/cli/docs/reference/commandline/run.md

 crw-rw-rw- 1 root root 1, 5 Feb  9 16:05 /dev/foobar
 ```

-It is often necessary to directly expose devices to a container.
+It's often necessary to directly expose devices to a container.
 The `--device`
 option enables that.
-For example, a specific block storage device or loop
+For example, adding a specific block storage device or loop
-device or audio device can be added to an otherwise unprivileged container
+device or audio device to an otherwise unprivileged container
 (without the `--privileged` flag) and have the application directly access it.

-By default, the container will be able to `read`, `write` and `mknod` these devices.
+By default, the container is able to `read`, `write` and `mknod` these devices.
 This can be overridden using a third `:rwm` set of options to each `--device`
 flag.
-If the container is running in privileged mode, then the permissions specified
+If the container is running in privileged mode, then Docker ignores the
-will be ignored.
+specified permissions.

 ```console
 $ docker run --device=/dev/sda:/dev/xvdc --rm -it ubuntu fdisk  /dev/xvdc